 A great example of this type of event is VanMoof’s e-bike launch.
 The Dutch bicycle brand revealed their next-generation e-bike designed to change the way people move.
 Through an online, interactive event, both fans and the media were able to ask the founders questions and get a first-hand look at the new product.
 The live-stream launch drew more than 6,000 viewers from 110 countries.

 To keep both the media and consumers in the loop about your new product, it is essential to share detailed information.
 One way to do so is by updating your press page with short announcements as your live event takes place.
-At pr.co, we are currently building a tool that will help you do just that.
+At pr.co, we can help you do just that.
 For more information, book a call or chat with our team.
 We’re a friendly bunch.

 Watch Van Moof's product launch below: